ThunderGod77/blog-blog/src/content/blog/materialized-views.md

 description: How to optimize your queries using Materialized Views?
 ---

 ### What is a materialized view?

 Materialized views allow us to store the result of a very complicated long-running query on the disk.
 We can now use the saved query as any other table in the database and query results from it.
 Materialize view is a cached result of a query, so it will not update its values even if the underlying tables it's derived from are updated/changed.
 To get the new values we will have to refresh our materialized view.

 ## When will a materialized view be beneficial to us?

-For example, we have an e-commerce application where we are selling different kinds of jams in certain cities in India , and our business team might be interested in how many jars of jam are we selling in each city.
-If we have more than million orders per day, it might become a complicated query and will take a significant time every time we execute it.
-So the better approach will be store our results in a materialized views.
+For example, we have an e-commerce application where we are selling different kinds of jams in certain regions of India, and our business team might be interested in how many jars of jam are we selling in each city.
+If we have more than a million orders per day, it might become a complicated query and will take a significant time every time we execute it.
+So the better approach will be to store our results in a materialized view.

 Example Tables in our database: